 Off-grid is the spirit here, so electricity isn’t provided – although you can recharge phones up by the shop should you need to.
 The shared wooden facilities are modest and eco-friendly, with local sustainable products, yet entirely comfortable and pretty with meadow flowers, a pink sink and stain-glass window.

-Eat: Pre-pandemic, guests arrived to a complimentary homemade afternoon tea served on vintage china.
-Post-pandemic, one-pot dinners will be available (from £15 a head), home-cooked straight from the host’s kitchen and delivered to your van (without any personal interaction).
+Eat: The Mad Dog team can bring asty home-cooked meals straight to your van if you book 24 hours in advance For larger parties they’ll even rustle you up hangover brunch on request.
 Al fresco cooking is also catered for with your own campfire to the side of your van, and the freezer section of the Mad Dogs’ onsite deli will be stocked with glamping essentials like sausages, bacon, milk, butter, and ice cream.

 Downash Wood Treehouses, East Sussex | Sleeps 2 – 4

 Live the high life in leafy luxury with only birds and deer for neighbours

 The Surroundings: Five acres of unspoilt private woodland (Downash Wood), sitting in an Area of Outstanding Natural Beauty that touches the Kent border, just an hour outside of London.

 Beyond the wood, rolls 33-acres of Sussex countryside, at the heart of which is a destination gem: Bewl Water Reservoir country park where you can walk, cycle, kayak and swim.
 Whilst over the road is Bedgebury Pineatun boasting 320 acres of forest.

 Branch out further afield in the car and you’ll reach Royal Tunbridge Wells and the seaside towns of Hastings, Rye and Camber Sands.
 Ditch the car completely and you can walk to the nearby village of Ticehurst in 15 minutes.